azuredevops619/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/02/README.md

     ![The SourceDB server name value is highlighted.](media/sourcedb-server-name.png "Server name")

-4. Open Azure Data Studio.
+4. Install and Open Azure Data Studio. (<https://go.microsoft.com/fwlink/?linkid=2193235>).
+You can use SSMS as well.

 5. Select **Servers** on the left-hand menu, then click **Add Connection**.